jarico-arc/New-folder--2-/DEPLOYMENT-GUIDE.md

 # YugabyteDB Multi-Environment Deployment Guide

-This guide will walk you through deploying three separate YugabyteDB instances (dev, staging, prod) on your GKE cluster within the existing private VPC infrastructure.
+This guide will walk you through deploying three separate YugabyteDB instances (dev, staging, prod) on your GKE cluster using GCP Cloud Shell and the YugabyteDB Operator.

 ## Prerequisites Verification